jackd/jackd.github.io/_posts/2021-08-25-doherty-init.md

 This results in a 25-fold increase in the number of cases as a result of the 26-fold increase in initial cases.

 So what's going on here?
-Well, wWe've already established that in the no-vaccination case a smaller number of initial infections is equivalent to a lag in time.
+Well, we've already established that in the no-vaccination case a smaller number of initial infections is equivalent to a lag in time.
 With daily vaccinations, that lag gives us time to significantly increase the overall vaccination rate.

 This linear relationship is exactly what we would expect in an environment where daily vaccinations greatly outnumber infections.
 To make this even more clear, we can plot the total number of infections compared to the initial outbreak size.